DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 - **Action**: Analyze the profitability of the lower-priced, high-frequency order strategy to ensure margins are sustainable.
 This is because the trend of more frequent, smaller orders suggests a shift in strategy, but it may increase operational costs (e.g., logistics, handling).
 - **Implementation**:
   - Conduct a cost-benefit analysis to compare bulk vs. frequent ordering.
-  - If feasible, consolidate smaller orders to reduce costs.
+  - If possible, consolidate smaller orders to reduce costs.

 #### 4. Streamline Supplier Base & Sourcing Strategy
 - **Action**: Assess whether expanding the supplier base from 186 (2022) to 610 (2024) is beneficial or leading to inefficiencies as too many suppliers can increase complexity and procurement costs.